Ostorlab/KB/WEB_SERVICE/WEB/_INFO/WEB_INTERESTING_RESPONSE/recommendation.md

-This entry is informative, no recommendations applicable.
+This entry is informative, but no recommendations are applicable.